spliichx01/analytics-sql/README.md

 - ETL processes written in T-SQL and organized by layer

--Dimensional modeling and surrogate key handling
+- Dimensional modeling and surrogate key handling

 - Partitioning, indexing, and performance tuning